Changing the Due Dates of Your Bills: Is It Possible?

 Recommended: Splitting Bills with Roommates

-Remembering Pay Dates Will Be Easier
+Remembering Pay Dates May Be Easier

-Regardless of when you arrange for your bill due dates to be, it will likely be easier for you to remember if you get to pick the dates.
-By picking an important date, like the first or last day of each month or the day after payday, it may be easier for you to remember, even without reminders in your phone or on your calendar.
+Regardless of when you arrange your bill due dates to be, it will likely be easier for you to remember them if you get to pick the dates.
+By picking an important date, like the first or last day of each month or the day after payday, it may be easier for you to stay on top of your bills, even without reminders in your phone or on your calendar.
 And if you sign up for automatic bill payment, it might be a totally seamless process.

 Benefits of a Bill Date Change